iced-rs/iced_audio/README.md

 ### Visualizers

-* [ ] `DBMeter` - a meter that displays peak loudness of a signal.
+* [x] `DBMeter` - a meter that displays peak loudness of a signal.
 This can have optional colors for good headroom (green), low headroom (yellow), and peaking (red).
 It can be either vertical or horizontal.
-It can also have an optional line showing the average loudness.
+It can also have an optional line showing the peak loudness.
 * [ ] `ReductionMeter` - a meter that displays the reduction of loudness in a signal.
 It can be either vertical or horizontal.
 It can also have an optional line showing the average loudness.
 * [ ] `KnobAutoRange` - an arc line around a Knob that represents the range of automation active on that parameter.
 May also have multiple of these in a ring-like pattern like in the original Massive synthesizer.
 * [ ] `Oscilloscope` - displays oscillations of an audio signal in a given time window